No More Queens Messenger Passports

 They traveled in circuits so that the King and his staff could receive regular updates on the orders given.
 They served as the primary method of communication with local authorities like mayors and sheriffs.
 Additionally, they occasionally moved items or money across the nation.
 There were between 30 and 60 people working.
 Queens Messenger Passports

 John Norman, a famous King’s Messenger of the 15th century, was chosen in 1485 by King Richard III to carry classified secrets personally.
 Charles II designated four dependable individuals to deliver messages to the Royalist forces in England while he was in exile.
 The King gave each man one of the four silver greyhounds he had broken from a bowl familiar to royal courtiers as a token of their authority.
-Thus, a silver greyhound was chosen as the Service’s emblem.
-Male messengers wear ties with a covert greyhound motif when working, and the Queen’s Messengers wear this symbol from a ribbon on more formal occasions.

 In 1824 the messengers became a formal part of the UK Foreign Office.